-The following is a brief summary of the material features of the 2006 Plan, including the amendments being submitted for approval by the stockholders.
-This summary does not purport to be complete and is qualified in its entirety by reference to the 2006 Plan, as so amended, a copy of which is attached to this proxy statement as Appendix B.
+The following is a brief summary of the material features of the 2006 Plan.
+This summary does not purport to be complete and is qualified in its entirety by reference to the 2006 Plan, as so amended, a copy of which is attached to this proxy statement as Appendix A.